webplatform/docs/tutorials/creating_basic_navigation_menus/index.md

 This is a slightly different thing to context menus in software user interfaces, which offer different options depending on where they are accessed (like the right-click or Ctrl + click menus you find in desktop applications that offer specific options depending on where your mouse pointer is at the time).

-Contextual menus on web sites are a great way to promote content on other parts of the site; in terms of HTML they are just another list of links.
+Contextual menus on websites are a great way to promote content on other parts of the site; in terms of HTML they are just another list of links.

 === Sitemaps ===